We have temporarily relocated HOT YOGA to the Carnmarth, at North Fistral Beach

 As the room will be heated to 40 degrees it is recommended that you wear lightweight clothes.
 For guys a pair of boardies you can stretch in plus or minus a t-shirt should do the job.
 For girls lightweight leggings/shorts and a lightweight vest top or sports bra would be fine.
-(All of the leggings and hot yoga shorts we sell in the shop and at www.yogaemporium.co.uk are made of the ideal material for hot yoga) Alternatively wearing swimwear is another great option for guys or girls.
+(All of the leggings and hot yoga shorts we sell in the shop and at www.yogaemporium.co.uk are made of the ideal material for hot yoga)

 1. Flexibility: Warming the body through to the core allows the muscles to warm up and stretch at a much deeper level.
 The heat will allow you to safely reach new levels of flexibility within your body.